Estramustine

 Estramustine (INN, USAN, BAN) is an estrogen and cytostatic antineoplastic agent which was never marketed.
-It is an estrogen ester – specifically, the C3 normustine ester of estradiol – and acts in part as a prodrug of estradiol in the body.
+It is a carbamate derivative of estradiol and acts in part as a prodrug of estradiol in the body.
 Estramustine phosphate, the C17β phosphate ester of estramustine and a prodrug of estramustine, estromustine, estradiol, and estrone, is marketed and used in the treatment of prostate cancer.

+Synthesis

+Estramustine is a carbamate derivative of the natural hormone, estradiol.
+The amine (ClCH2CH2)2NH is treated with phosgene to give the acid chloride of normustine.
+This reacts with the phenolic hydroxyl group of estradiol in the presence of a base to give estramustine.